espresso-bytes/bookstore-ci-pipeline/README.md

 # 📚 Bookstore API Dashboard - Flask + Docker + CI/CD

-A smart Flask web app to display books using the **Google Books API**, styled beautifully and built with an end-to-end **CI/CD pipeline using Docker & GitHub Actions**.
+A smart Flask web app to display books using the **Google Books API**, styled and built with an end-to-end **CI/CD pipeline using Docker & GitHub Actions**.

 ---